Sonpur railway division

 Sonpur railway division is one of the five railway divisions under the jurisdiction of the East Central Railway (ECR) zone of Indian Railways.

-The division’s headquarters is located at Sonpur in Bihar, India.
+The division's headquarters is located at Sonpur in Bihar, India.

 The overall in-charge of the division is the Divisional Railway Manager (DRM), currently Shri Amit Saran.

 History

 Sonpur Railway Division was first established on 21 October 1978 as part of the North Eastern Railway zone (NER) zone.
-This creation marked the beginning of Sonpur’s administrative and operational responsibilities over key rail routes in North Bihar, enhancing connectivity across the region.
+This creation marked the beginning of Sonpur's administrative and operational responsibilities over key rail routes in North Bihar, enhancing connectivity across the region.

-Creation of East Central Railway & Division Transfer
+East Central Railway and division change

 The East Central Railway zone itself was officially created on 8 September 1996, as part of Indian Railways’ reorganization plan to improve efficiency and management.
 Later, with the reorganization effective 1 October 2002, both Sonpur and Samastipur railway division were shifted from the North Eastern Railway to the newly formed East Central Railway zone.

-Territorial Expansion
+Operational area expansion

 On 1 January 2005, Garhara Yard and the Dinkar Gram–Simaria stations—previously part of the Danapur railway division were incorporated into the Sonpur Division.
-This expansion significantly increased the division’s operational area, enabling better management of freight and passenger services in central Bihar.
+This expansion significantly increased the division's operational area, enabling better management of freight and passenger services in central Bihar.